Paywall strategy: Don't try to be the New York Times [Updated: January 2023]

 Paywall strategy - hands at work

-You're probably familiar with paywalls.
-Major newspapers like the New York Times and the Wall Street Journal have successfully transitioned to a paywall model over the past few years.
+You're probably familiar with paywalls - if you're not, check out our beginners' guide on What is a paywall?.
+Major newspapers like the Wall Street Journal have successfully transitioned to a paywall model over the past few years.
 More and more newspapers around the world are adopting paywalls every day.

 Looking for an introduction to paywalls?
 Check out our article What is a paywall?
 How does it help monetize content?